oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.3.5 Use of Short Hash

-It must be tested that the length of the hash value is not shorter than 64 characters.
+It MUST be tested that the length of the hash value is not shorter than 64 characters.

 The relevant paths for this test are: